-Leave at least 10cm (about 4 inches) of space to the front and rear of the Switch for ventilation.
+Leave at least 10cm of space to the front and rear of the Switch for ventilation.

 Install the Switch on a sturdy, level surface that can support its weight, or in an EIA standard-size equipment rack.
 For information on rack installation, see the next section, Rack Mounting.